anyfin/bankid/README.md

 - `collect({orderRef*})`
 - `cancel({orderRef*})`

+Note that `userVisibleData` will be base64-encoded before sent to the BankID API.

 Additionally, `bankid` provides convenience methods to combine auth / sign with periodic collection of the status until the process either failed or succeeded (as shown in the example code above):

 - `authenticateAndCollect(...)`